typeof(1:5)

 a <- 1:1e6andb <- a.
 Check withlobstr::ref()that they share the same address.
 Now dob[1] <- 0L.
 Do they still share?
 What doeslobstr::obj_size(a, b)report?

-A numeric vector in R is stored as a SEXPREC header followed by a contiguous block of C double values.
-“Contiguous” means the doubles sit next to each other in memory, with no gaps or pointers between them.
-This is the same layout as a C array or a NumPy array.
+A numeric vector in R is stored as a SEXPREC header followed by a contiguous block of C double values, and “contiguous” is the word that matters here: the doubles sit next to each other in memory, with no gaps or pointers between them, exactly like a C array or a NumPy array.

 /* Simplified layout of a REALSXP (not actual R source) */